-He is a bi-vocational priest and has worked for the federal government as a contingency planner in the Defense Logistics Agency since 1989.
-He has a bachelor's degree in psychology from Temple University and a master's in marketing from St. Joseph's University.
+Prior to becoming a priest, Carmen served with the federal government for 35 years as a contingency planner for the Defense Logistics Agency.
+He holds a bachelor’s degree in psychology from Temple University and a master’s degree in marketing from Saint Joseph's University.

-Carmen is married to DeSha and has three sons and five grandchildren.
-His passion is teaching and discipleship.
-He frequently says, "The answer to everything is love and service.
-What if you could see the world as God sees it - not only with an open mind, but with and open heart?"
+Carmen is married to DeSha and is the proud father of three sons and grandfather of eight grandchildren.
+His greatest passion is teaching and helping others grow as disciples of Jesus.
+He often says, “The answer to everything is love and service.
+What if you could see the world as God sees it—not only with an open mind, but with an open heart?”

 Deacon Naomi Cressman was ordained on May 9, 2015.
 She served at Christ Church in Riverton, New Jersey before joining Holy Family in September 2021.
 She was raised at St. Mary's, Haddon Heights where she was the first female acolyte.
 She grew up in Camden before moving to Audubon at age 16.
 Deacon Naomi earned a BS in early childhood education at Trenton State College and a MA in special education at Rowan University.
 She taught in the Camden School district for 27 years, with most of her teaching experience at the kindergarten level and is now retired.